 - Provide a local map, written instructions for local transportation and essential businesses, and several phone numbers in case of emergency.

-- If your visitor is arriving in winter, especially from a tropical country, they may not be fully equipped to deal with inclement weather.
+- If the individual is arriving in winter, especially from a tropical country, they may not be fully equipped to deal with inclement weather.
 Consider providing essential items such as a warm hat, gloves, etc.

-- Plan to guide or lead them to visit the ISS office to document their immigration and visa status.
+- Plan to guide or lead them to visit the ISS office to document their immigration and visa processing.

-- The visitor must visit ISS in person early upon arrival to be officially checked-in and entered into the immigration system.
+- The individual must visit ISS in person early upon arrival to be officially checked-in and entered into the immigration system.

-- Accompany the visitor to the department business office to take care of Purdue formalities.
+- Accompany the individual to the department business office to take care of Purdue formalities.

 Providing a good start to the visit is essential to achieving the goals for the visit.